Updated: Jan 20

 Environmentally friendly because they are made from natural ingredients.

-Doesn’t come with that chemical-like scent as long as you did not add any artificial scent to your beeswax candle.
+It doesn’t come with that chemical-like scent as long as you do not add any artificial scent to your beeswax candle.

 Lights up longer than most other candles.